My shopping cart

 (For The Feel Role Model and Medical Student)

 There are over 8,000 synthetic chemicals used in fashion manufacturing to date.
 The fabric we put on our skin is being coated with these harsh chemicals throughout various stages of the production process.
 Most of these chemicals contain known carcinogens and hormone disruptors.
 (Let’s also not forget about the significant environmental impact and the human cost of underpaid workers in factories where most clothing/ face masks are being made.)
-This is why as a company we have decided to use our voices to speak out and encourage conscious decision making among consumers and do our part to help keep the people and the planet healthy and safe.
+This is why as a company, For The Feel, has decided to use our voices to speak out and encourage conscious decision making among consumers and do our part to help keep the people and the planet healthy and safe.

 So, how are these harmful chemicals kept undisclosed and hiding within our threads, and now our face masks?
 Believe it or not, unlike the food industry, there is no single U.S. federal agency that oversees the chemical content used in the production of our apparel.
 Furthermore, there is also no overarching U.S. law that requires brands or retailers to disclose anything outside of fiber content and country of origin on the labels.
 Basically, no one is telling us what's in our clothes... or masks.